-The non-compliant TAC / IMEI reporting process has been created to enable regulators and organizations who are registered with the GSMA IMEI Database to report non-compliant TAC or IMEI to the GSMA.
+The non-compliant TAC / IMEI reporting process has been created to enable regulators and organisations who are registered with the GSMA IMEI Database to report non-compliant TAC or IMEI to the GSMA.
 Where possible GSMA will remediate non-compliance or suggest corrective action to those brands and OEMs who are affected.
 The GSMA will also share information with governments, customs authorities and local law enforcement officials.

 Claims of non-compliant TAC / IMEI must be submitted with proper evidence to the GSMA IMEI Helpdesk

 to enable the GSMA to investigate on the Non-Compliant TAC / IMEI Reporting form

 .
 Non-compliance can include but is not limited to cloned TAC / IMEI, counterfeit TAC / IMEI, multiple models being allocated under one TAC.

 The minimum evidence required to accompany a submission to enable the GSMA to act, must include:

 - TAC and IMEI of the device (s)

 - Photograph (s) of the non-compliant or illegitimate device and its packaging